Animal Ambassadors

 Sybil - Bald Eagle (Haliaeetus leucocephalus)

 Sybil was admitted to Southeastern Raptor Center at Auburn University in Auburn, AL on Feb.
 17, 2012 with a gunshot wound resulting in a fracture of the right ulna.
-She was found on the side of a road.
+She found on the side of a road and was an adult at the time.
 After two years of rehab with physical therapy, she only has 85-90% of her normal range of motion in her right wing thus she cannot sustain flight.
 She joined Wesselman on April 10, 2014.

 Location: Mews